C4Q/AC-Android/cohort_5.4/unit_03/03_12_retrofit_and_json.md

 ### Step 5: Create a Retrofit instance, using the Builder Pattern

-The Builder Pattern is a way to assign values to member variables/fields within a class using method chaining during instantiation - sort of like a constructor.
-However, it is arguably better - sort of the way you use beginTransaction() and commit() with a fragment.
+The Builder Pattern is a way to assign values to member variables/fields within a class using method chaining during instantiation:

-**YOU DO NOT NEED TO KNOW HOW THIS WORKS RIGHT NOW.**

-However, that's what's happening in the following code:

 ```java
 Retrofit retrofit = new Retrofit.Builder()